amykapernick/modern_front_end_fundamentals/docs/semantic-html/docs.md

 - **Subtitles**: provide translation, eg. into another language and may contain additional content like extra background information
 - **Captions**: provide a transcription of the audio and may include important non-verbal information, an alternative for no sound or users who are deaf, this may be in another language to the video
-- **Descriptions**: provides a text description of the video, for users who are blind or when the video can’t be seen.
-This may be available in different languages and won’t be relevant for audio files.
+- **Descriptions**: provides a text description of the video, for users who are blind or when the video can't be seen.
+This may be available in different languages and won't be relevant for audio files.

-Whichever of these text alternatives we’re using (we can include multiple), we can link the file to a video or audio file using the [`track` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/track).
+Whichever of these text alternatives we're using (we can include multiple), we can link the file to a video or audio file using the [`track` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/track).
 This allows us to define the file (or specify multiple files in different languages) to allow users to enable it on the media.

 ```html
 <video